About the fund

 The funds were donated in the past for very specific purposes, which can no longer be delivered, but yet the funds cannot be spent on anything else.
 By donating them to the We Love Lichfield Fund, they are not being spent, but they are generating a higher rate of return as they are being invested as part of a larger pot, and the interest earned on them is then being used for good causes. £25,000 was gifted in this way by Lichfield District Council from the following dormant trusts: J S Brown Bequest, Old Bath Bequest, Sir Thomas Hewitt Bequest and Lichfield Provident Bequest.
 This was then match-funded by The Community Foundation For Staffordshire.
 Donations were also made by other local businesses and organisations.

-What’s the Community Foundation for Staffordshire?
+What’s the Community Foundation for Staffordshire and Shropshire?

-The Community Foundation For Staffordshire (Registered charity number: 1091628.
+The Community Foundation For Staffordshire and Shropshire (Registered charity number: 1091628.
 Company limited by guarantee number: 04220563) is an independent charity, started in 2001, and with currently nearly £10m in endowment funds.
 It is dedicated to strengthening local communities and tackling issues of disadvantage and exclusion, through the building of permanent endowments and the allocation of grants.
 It is one of nearly 60 community foundations throughout the United Kingdom.

 The foundation is affiliated to the UK Community Foundations, an organisation that oversees national grants schemes laid out by various charitable bodies and the government.
 Every county in England has a community foundation and there are national community foundations in Wales, Scotland and Northern Ireland and a national community foundation for the Republic of Ireland.